Native Civic Power Initiative

 (Qissunamiut Tribe of Chevak, Alaska)

 Leader in Native voter education and civic participation with the Alaska Federation of Natives.
+Director of Get Out the Native Vote (GOTNV).

 092625 Pyramid Communications 18508 Scaled Aspect Ratio 318 243